Orientation for people new to this center

 Insight Santa Cruz uses Zoom to provide online access to the programs.
 We have some hints on how to use zoom here.
 To get a basic familiarity with zoom click here.
 Online access for programs can be found in the calendar entry for the program.
 Look for the Online section and click the link next to Join Zoom Meeting.
 Please be mindful of having your microphone enabled by only enabling it when you wish to speak.

 ISC has a library.
 You are welcome to sign out books.
+The library is open while sits are in progress.

 The Five Precepts